 Muyil Archaeological Site

-Here’s a great chance to see not only Mayan ruins without the crowds but also the huge Sian Ka’an Biosphere Reserve, which Muyil is a part of and I HIGHLY recommend visiting.
+Here’s a great chance to see not only Mayan ruins without the crowds but also the huge Sian Ka’an Biosphere Reserve.
+Muyil is a part of this reserve, which I HIGHLY recommend visiting.

 The Sian Ka’an Biosphere Reserve is an area of sublime natural beauty and one of the most ecologically diverse places on Earth.
 Many people stop in Muyil as part of their visit to Sian Ka’an, but I’ll go back to that in a minute.

-Muyil Opening Hours: 9 am – 3 pm
+Muyil Opening Hours: Daily from 9 AM to 3 PM.

 El Meco Ruins

-El Meco is believed to have been an important port for sea trade networks, and to have worked as a sort of lighthouse and vantage point for incoming ships.
-The views from the pyramid are incredible, you can get a view not only of the see but also from the jungle and all of Cancun’s lagoons.
+El Meco is believed to have been both a port for sea trade and a sort of lighthouse and vantage point for incoming ships.
+The views from the pyramid are incredible; you can get a view not only of the sea but also of the jungle and all of Cancun’s lagoons.

 Going to El Meco makes for a relaxing visit.
-It is barely outside of Cancun, so it’s very easy to get there (a local bus will drop you off), it’s very quiet and full of trees that give a pleasant shade and provide cover from the scorching sun!
-A good option to visit with your kids.
+It is barely outside of Cancun, so it’s very easy to get there (a local bus will drop you off), and it’s very quiet and full of trees.
+It’s a good option to visit with your kids.

 There aren’t many notable pyramids near Cancun, so if you are in the area and have little time for ruins, this site is definitely worth checking out!